I am so so sick of reading articles about how we parents are messing up our kids.

 It’s far too simplistic to think that all would be well in the world if we just turned off our phones, spent an hour outdoors everyday and ate meals together.

-There’s a much deeper issue and to me it’s far more worrying than a parent sitting on Facebook for half an hour while their toddler eats lunch in front of the TV.
+There’s a much deeper issue at play and to me it’s far more worrying than a parent sitting on Facebook for half an hour while their toddler eats lunch in front of the TV.

 The massive issue that most of these articles miss is that today’s children no longer have a parent whose role it is to take care of them.